Jayzon2019/RELEASE-V5---ELSA-CARE/README.md

 }
 ```

+9. Go to the `Email` section and replace all values of `SenderEmail` and `Recipients` with your own.

-9. Go to the `Authentication` section and change the `Authority` value depending on the host configuration of the Identity Service
+10. Go to the `Authentication` section and change the `Authority` value depending on the host configuration of the Identity Service
 ```json
 "Authentication":
 {